shxntanu/shxntanu/README.md

 ### Backend

-- [Email Classifier](https://github.com/shxntanu/email-classifier): Email Classification and Rapid Automatic Re-routing with the power of LLMs and Distributed Task Queues. ( **🏆 Winner at Barclays Hack-O-Hire 2024** )
 - [Compliance Helper](https://github.com/shxntanu/compliance-helper): Parse and understand compliance standards documents extremely fast.
 Built for BMC Software as a part of a hackathon.
 - [Minima-List](https://github.com/shxntanu/minima-list-ML): Get music recommendations based on the song that's currently occupying your mind.
 - [PageTalk Backend - Express MongoDB](https://github.com/PageTalk/Backend-MongoDB): Backend made in Express.js, using Docker for containerisation, JWT and Bcrypt for Authentication, and MongoDB Atlas as a database, that interfaces with a LLaMa2 LLM, all in TypeScript.

+### Generative AI

+- [Email Classifier](https://github.com/shxntanu/email-classifier): Email Classification and Rapid Automatic Re-routing with the power of LLMs and Distributed Task Queues. ( **🏆 Winner at Barclays Hack-O-Hire 2024** )
+- [Lesa](https://github.com/shxntanu/lesa): Building my own Python package which turns your terminal into a file interpreter.

 ### Flutter